 \section{Proof of Theorem~\ref{thm-main-theorem}}

 In this section, we will prove Theorem~\ref{thm-main-theorem}.
-We will give the proof of the hyperplane transversal case first, and then prove the general case.
+We first prove the theorem for hyperplane transversal and then prove the general case.

-\begin{theorem}[$(\aleph_{0},2)$-Theorem for boxes and axis parallel hyperplanes] Let $\F$ be a collection of axis-parallel boxes in $\R^d$ such that $\cF$ is not pierceable by any finite number of axis-parallel hyperplanes.
-Then $\cF$ contains an infinite sequence $\{B_n\}_{n\in\NN}$ of boxes such that no two boxes from this sequence can be hit by an axis hyperplane.
+\begin{theorem}[$(\aleph_{0},2)$-Theorem for boxes and axis-parallel hyperplanes] Let $\F$ be a collection of axis-parallel boxes in $\R^d$ such that $\cF$ is not pierceable by any finite number of axis-parallel hyperplanes.
+Then $\cF$ contains an infinite sequence $\{B_n\}_{n\in\NN}$ of boxes such that no two boxes from this sequence can be hit by an axis-parallel hyperplane.

 \end{theorem}